 What Happens to Funded Hours During School Holidays?

 Term-time funded childcare hours stop during school holidays in Scotland — a fact that catches many working parents out.
-Learn the difference between term-time and stretched delivery and how to cover the gap.
+Learn the difference between

 The single most common shock among Scottish parents using funded childcare is discovering that "1,140 hours per year" does not mean 1,140 hours evenly spread across the calendar.
 For the majority of children — those in term-time delivery — it means 30 hours a week for 38 weeks, and absolutely nothing during the 13-14 weeks of school holidays.